 Practitioner Point of View

-Bill Holda, formerly president of Kilgore College, assessed that many small rural community colleges in the state, such as Kilgore College, do not have a single primary transfer partner.
+Bill Holda, former president of Kilgore College, assessed that many small rural community colleges in the state, such as Kilgore College, do not have a single primary transfer partner.
 To address this challenge, his strategy was to invite a consortium of two-year and four-year institutions to discuss mathematics pathways, transfer, and program alignment.
-Representatives from Stephen F. Austin State University, Texas A&M – Commerce, and the University of Texas at Tyler attended the meeting.
-Holda coordinated with Temple College to invite the University of North Texas to participate in the Transfer Champions Initiative, which sought to foster collaboration of 2-year colleges and 4-year universities in Texas to improve alignment of math pathways between transfer institutions.
+Representatives from Stephen F. Austin State University, Texas A&M–Commerce, and The University of Texas at Tyler attended the meeting.
+Holda coordinated with Temple College to invite the University of North Texas to participate in the Transfer Champions Initiative, which sought to foster collaboration of two-year colleges and four-year universities in Texas to improve alignment of math pathways between transfer institutions.
 He plans to include more two-year institutions, such as Trinity Valley Community College, to coordinate engagement with four-year institutions in the region.